 - the records and accounts that you have to keep

-- your financial liability if the business runs into trouble
+- your financial liability in the event of insolvency

 - the ways your business can raise money

 - the way management decisions are made about the business.